 Generally, this surgical procedure is also called keyhole surgery.
 This means the surgeon will make a few very tiny holes to perform the surgery (size of a keyhole).
 He makes four small cuts.
 He inserts a very thin, flexible tube that contains a light and a tiny video camera into the belly.
 These help the surgeon see the gallbladder better.
 Next, he will insert special tools to remove the diseased organ.

-Risk Factors for Developing Gallstones:
+Risk Factors of Developing Gallstones:

 There are several factors that make people more susceptible to developing gallstones, including their diet, age, gender, body composition, and genetics.